James Cropper Wainwright Prize

 Cost: Free.

-About the James Cropper Wainwright Prize: The James Cropper Wainwright Prize is named after Alfred Wainwright, author of the iconic Pictorial Guides to the Lakeland Fells.
-Established in 2013, the Prize is sponsored by prestige paper innovator James Cropper PLC alongside a range of supporting partners.
+About the Wainwright Prize: The Wainwright Prize was established in 2013 and is named after Alfred Wainwright, author of the iconic Pictorial Guides to the Lakeland Fells.

 Further resources:

-- Find past winners and shortlisted titles for the James Cropper Wainwright Prize here.
+- Find past winners and shortlisted titles for the Wainwright Prize here.

 - Ensure your pupils can keep up to date with environmental issues by taking out a school subscription to a junior newspaper or nature magazine.
 Find a selection here.